 The purpose of the Act is to provide a legislative basis for the mandatory vetting of persons who wish to undertake certain work or activities relating to children or vulnerable persons or to provide certain services to children or vulnerable persons.
 From now on it will be a criminal offence to employ a person without vetting them.
-A relevant organisation shall not permit any person to undertake relevant work or activities on behalf of the organisation unless Page 13 of 39 Child Protection Policy v2.0 the organisation receives a vetting disclosure from the National Vetting Bureau in respect of that person.
+A relevant organisation shall not permit any person to undertake relevant work or activities on behalf of the organisation unless the organisation receives a vetting disclosure from the National Vetting Bureau in respect of that person.
 Relevant work or activities is defined as any work or activity which is carried out by a person, a necessary and regular part of which consists mainly of the person having access to, or contact with, children or vulnerable adults.
 The Act shall not apply where a person gives assistance on an occasional basis at a school, sports or community event or activity. other than where such assistance includes the coaching, mentoring, counselling, teaching or training of children or vulnerable persons.
 Each relevant organisation will have to assess each position involved in accordance with the Act.
 Proof of identity and confirmation of current address is now required for each person requesting vetting before vetting can commence.

-- There is a provision in the Act for re-vetting, however no time frame has been set as yet.
+There is a provision in the Act for re-vetting, however no time frame has been set as yet.
 Organisations are advised to continue with their current practice in this regard.
-With regard to Retrospective Vetting organisations who have people who have not been vetted to date and who fall within the definition of relevant work or activities for their organisations must submit an application for vetting not later than 31st December 2017. - E-vetting has commenced for a number of organisations, including Belong2
+With regard to Retrospective Vetting organisations who have people who have not been vetted to date and who fall within the definition of relevant work or activities for their organisations must submit an application for vetting not later than 31st December 2017.